Note

 from dipy.core.gradients import gradient_table

-from dipy.data import get_fnames, fetch_stanford_tracks
+from dipy.data import fetch_stanford_tracks, get_fnames

-from dipy.data.fetcher import (fetch_mni_template, read_mni_template)
+from dipy.data.fetcher import fetch_mni_template, read_mni_template

 from dipy.io.gradients import read_bvals_bvecs